rombru/mongodb_layer/README.md

 - Limit the number of documents
 - Assign the document attributes to each feature
 - Support several geometry types (point, linestring, polygon, multipoint, multilinestring and multipolygon)
+- Support several format of geometries (GeoJSON, WKT)
 - The selected geometry field can be at root level, nested in an object, nested in an array
 - If the selected geometry field is a list, geometries are combined
 - Allow getting a mix of multi and simple geometries from the same collection
 - The layer is loaded asynchronously

 ## ToDo
-- Support other formats of geometry
 - Support projection with another CRS

 ## Commands